mhomran/build_process/README.md

 ##### .text
 It holds the code or the instructions of the program.
 ##### .data
-It holds the initialized data.
+It holds the initialized global variables.
 ##### .bss
+It holds the static uninitialized global variables.
+##### .common
-It holds the uninitialized data.
+It holds the non-static uninitialized global variables.
 ##### .rodata
 It holds the read-only data of the program.
 #### User defined sections